alejanro-npg/chaosmonkey/README.md

 [report]: https://goreportcard.com/report/github.com/Netflix/chaosmonkey

-Chaos Monkey randomly terminates virtual machine instances and containers that run inside of your production environment.
+Chaos Monkey randomly terminates virtual machine instances and containers that run inside of your production of environment.
 Exposing engineers to failures more frequently incentivizes them to build resilient services.

 See the [documentation][docs] for info on how to use Chaos Monkey.